Primrose Hill

-Primrose Hill is a Grade II listed public park located north of Regent's Park in London, England, first opened to the public in 1842.
-It was named after the 64 m (Note: Height according to the Ordnance Survey.) natural hill in the centre of the park, one of the highest natural points in the London Borough of Camden.
+Primrose Hill is a Grade II listed public park first opened to the public in 1842, immediately north of Regent's Park, a Royal Park in London, England.
+It was named after the 64 m (Note: Height according to the Ordnance Survey.) hill in the centre of the park, one of the highest points in the London Borough of Camden.

 The hill's summit has a clear view of central London, as well as Hampstead and Belsize Park to the north, and is adorned by an engraved quotation from William Blake.
-Based on the popularity of the park, the surrounding district and electoral ward were named Primrose Hill.
-The Primrose Hill district is in the London Borough of Camden, England.
+The park's popularity led to the adjoining district and electoral ward being named Primrose Hill.

 Amenities of the park include an outdoor gym known as the Hill Trim Trail, a children's playground, and toilets, all located on the south side near Primrose Hill bridge which connects to London Zoo and Regent's Park.
+Primrose Hill park is managed by The Royal Parks.